Harassment inquiry: Women let down in 'seriously flawed' Scottish Government system - The Courier

 Looking at the handling of complaints, the committee said the roles of the country’s top civil servant, currently Leslie Evans, “should have been seen as a risk”.

-An independent probe led by Ireland’s former public prosecutor, James Hamilton, yesterday found Ms Sturgeon had not breached the ministerial code.
+An independent probe led by Ireland’s former public prosecutor, James Hamilton, found on Monday that Ms Sturgeon had not breached the ministerial code.
 But it concluded parliament could determine if they were misled during the process.

-Today’s Holyrood report confirms what was leaked last week.
-MSPs split along party lines in a majority vote relating to a meeting between Mr Salmond and Ms Sturgeon on April 2, 2018.
+Tuesday’s Holyrood report confirms what was leaked last week.
+MSPs split along party lines in a majority vote relating to a meeting between Mr Salmond and Ms Sturgeon on April 2 2018.
 There are competing claims about whether Ms Sturgeon offered to intervene in the process.

 “Taking account of the competing versions of events, the committee believes that she did in fact leave Mr Salmond with the impression that she would, if necessary, intervene,” the report states.